ztenretep/tezos_tools/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## I Develop with Github
+## Development with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+I use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: